NataliaLyubaykina/theoretical_biophysics/README.md

 # PhD Thesis in Theoretical Biophysics

 Welcome to the repository supporting my PhD thesis in Theoretical Biophysics.
-This repository is organized into various folders containing Jupyter Notebooks that illustrate key Statistical Physics concepts and Biology Physics models discussed in my thesis, a few basic methods of Bioimage Analysis and Statistical Methods often used in biology.
+This repository is organized into various folders containing Jupyter Notebooks that illustrate key concepts of Biology Physics discussed in my thesis, a few basic methods of Bioimage Analysis, Statistical Methods often used in biology and a short revision os Statistical Physics Basics.
 Below is an overview of the structure and content of the repository.